qurator-spk/sbb_images/doc/classifier.md

   have been added in the image search interface.

-  SQLITE_FILE ...: One or more image database(s) containing the labels in either the annoations or tags table (see also create-database).
+  SQLITE_FILE ...: One or more image database(s) containing the labels in either the annotations or tags table (see also create-database).

   RESULT_FILE: A pickled pandas DataFrame that contains the results of the cross-validation.